-For all other sampling use a Keofitt Sterile Sampling Bag or a Spike Bag, which provides a closed flow path for your sample protected against the ambient.
+For all other sampling use a Keofitt Sterile Sampling Bag or a Spike Bag, which provides a closed flow path for your sample protecting it from the ambient.
 Alternatives are bottles with a screw cap, jars or any other available container.
-If removal of steam/CIP hose is required, fit a sterile rubber or stainless steel plug onto the upper mini Tri-clamp connection